rchampourlier/footprint_reducer_emails/doc/specs.md

   - Display the subject
   - Support arrows to navigate
   - Scrolling highlights a message
-  - ❌ On <ENTER>, display the content of the highlighted message
+  - ⚙️  On <ENTER>, display the content of the highlighted message
+    - ⚙️  Build an UI component for full-screen page
+    - ✅  Fix bug wrong message selected when displaying message content
+    - ✋ Fetch and display the message body
+    - ⚙️  Add body to message fixtures
+    - ❌ ~~Try and marshal real messages to files to use as fixtures~~ -> abandoned (`imap.Message` type is not marshalable)
-- ❌ _V0.1_ On <ESC>, go back to the previous screen
+- 👉 _V0.1_ On <ESC>, go back to the previous screen
 - _V0.2_ Display statistics on the sender
   - Total number of emails
   - Total size